netotaku/er/index.md

 <strong>Bristol, UK.</strong>

-<em>We are on a mission to raise £1500 for Glenfrome Primary School.
+<em>We are on a mission to raise £1500 for <a href="http://www.glenfrome.bristol.sch.uk/">Glenfrome Primary School</a>.
 We're a group of parents who have dabbled with a bit of running, to varying degrees of success.
 But now we’re ready to take on a mega challenge: The <a href="http://www.greatrun.org/great-bristol-half-marathon">Bristol Half Marathon</a>, and in doing so raise some serious cash for our fantastic local primary school.</em>

 <a href="http://www.glenfrome.bristol.sch.uk/">Glenfrome primary school</a> is a fantastic inner city school, serving a diverse community in the East of Bristol.